Common Signs of Basement Problems

 When water and moisture are not properly controlled and when a basement is not properly protected, it can result in a multitude of issues.
 There are many common signs and symptoms of water problems in a basement which include:

 Basement Water Problems – Signs & Symptoms

 Efflorescence looks like is a white powdery substance that is commonly found along the surface of concrete walls, concrete block walls, and brick walls.
 While efflorescence is non-toxic, its presence should be alarming being that it is usually a sign of water problems.
 Efflorescence is the formation of mineral deposits (crystalline / salt) that are found within many masonry materials and are pushed to the surface by the force of water.

 Leaks around basement windows and other penetrations (such as plumbing lines that penetrate through a basement wall) are extremely common.
 It is important that all penetrations are properly and thoroughly sealed to prevent water from easily entering your home.

 Condensation is the development and collection of water along surfaces and items which is often a result of high humidity and high moisture levels within a basement.
 The high moisture levels and high humidity are often a result of water problems and/or poor air quality.
 Controlling the air quality and eliminating water problems is critical to preventing condensation and therefore crucial to preventing the creation of mold and mildew.

 - Wet drywall

-Basements which are “finished” and contain livable space often consist of finished products such as wood framed walls covered with drywall, decorative trim and moldings, and floor covering materials (such as carpet, tile, and/or hardwood products).
-Unfortunately these items are susceptible to water damage, mold, and mildew if the basement is not properly protected.
+Basements that are “finished” and contain livable space often consist of finished products such as wood-framed walls covered with drywall, decorative trim and moldings, and floor covering materials (such as carpet, tile, and/or hardwood products).
+Unfortunately, these items are susceptible to water damage, mold, and mildew if the basement is not properly protected.
 When the proper waterproofing system is not in place it is not uncommon to find drywall to be damp, contain water stains, or even wet.